Gulf of Mannar Marine National Park

-The Gulf of Mannar Marine National Park is a protected area of India consisting of 21 small islands (islets) and adjacent coral reefs in the Gulf of Mannar in the Indian Ocean.
+The Gulf of Mannar Marine National Park is a protected area of India consisting of 21 small islands (islets) and adjacent coral reefs in the Gulf of Mannar & Adams Bridge in the Indian Ocean.
 It lies 1 to 10 km away from the east coast of Tamil Nadu, India for 160 km between Thoothukudi (Tuticorin) and Dhanushkodi.
 It is the core area of the Gulf of Mannar Biosphere Reserve which includes a 10 km buffer zone around the park, including the populated coastal area.
 The park has a high diversity of plants and animals in its marine, intertidal and near shore habitats.
 Public access inside the park is limited to glass-bottom boat rides.
-It was established as a National Park in 1986.
+It was established as a National Park in 1980.
+The Srilankan section of the Adams Bridge is the part of Adam's Bridge Marine National Park which is established in 2015.

 Geography

 The 560 km2 park is part of the 140 km long and 25 km wide Mannar barrier reef.
 It lies between 8° 47' to 9° 15' N latitude and 78° 12' to 79° 14' E longitude.
 The 21 islands vary from 0.25 ha to 130 ha.
 (321.2 acres).
 The total area of the islands is 6.23 km2.